Writer: Earl Hamner

 The family eats supper while waiting for Grandpa and John-Boy.
 Jason doesn’t think any trouble could come to John-Boy with Grandpa along.
 Grandpa and the sisters continue to sing and drink as Homer Lee looks at his watch and John-Boy wonders if they should return home.
 Homer Lee reminds them of their plan to see a talking picture show so the party breaks up.
 But when they start the car the battery is dead.
 Grandpa decides to use the truck to transport them.
 With Grandpa in the back, Homer Lee loads a suitcase full of dirty laundry, but it sounds more like full mason jars.

 Back home, Olivia and Grandma continue to worry when John decides to search for the pair.
 Olivia goes along to the Baldwin house.
-As they approach the theatre Homer Lee does not want to watch The Crooning Cowboy with Billy Jack Bibb because it is one that he has seen before.
+As they approach the theatre Homer Lee does not want to watch the movie The Rhythm of the Rockies with Billy-Jack Bibb, the Crooning Cowboy, because it is one that he has seen before.
 He pays for everyone’s ticket but says he’ll find something else to do.
 As the movie begins Homer Lee sneaks up to Daisy Burgess house with his suitcase.
 She thinks the drink is some type of snake water, but upon sampling his liquor says, “Precious thing, you’ve got something here that I’ve never tasted before”.
 They talk business over a manicure and some of the Recipe.

 John and Olivia look inside the Recipe room as John tells his wife that John-Boy was delivering them supplies.
 Olivia thinks John knows his way around the house too well.
 After the show the group sing as they drive home.
 When John-Boy and Grandpa arrive at the house they find Sheriff Bridges drinking coffee with Grandma.
 Just then John and Olivia return.
 As Grandpa explains what occurred, Grandma exclaims, “One is too young to be sowing wild oats, and the other one is too old”.
 Ep says that someone was reported in John’s truck transporting bootleg whiskey in Charlottesville.
 John-Boy says they were all at the movie, except for Homer Lee.
 When the Sheriff hears the name, he explains that the man has a record that “stretches from here to Rockfish”.
 Against Olivia’s wishes, Sheriff asks John-Boy to watch Homer Lee and report to him if anything happens, hoping his assistance will help the ladies.